HarryBeadle/speedcrunch/doc/src/userguide/first_steps.rst

     54*(4.514 - 5.7)
     = -64.044

 Note how the multiplication ``*`` takes precedence over the addition ``+``, unless parentheses are used to specify a particular order of operations.
 If you now wish to continue working with one of the results, double-click for instance on ``= 300.756``.
 The input bar will automatically be populated with this result.
-Similarly you can also quickly recall prevous input, rather than results.
-Alternatively, you can use the :kbd:`UP` and :kbd:`DOWN` arrow keys on your keyboard to recall previous input expressions, or use the mousewheel for the same effect (the mouse cursor must hover over the editor for this, otherwise the result window will be scrolled).
+Similarly you can also quickly recall previous input, rather than results.
+Alternatively, you can use the :kbd:`UP` and :kbd:`DOWN` arrow keys on your keyboard to recall previous input expressions, or use the mouse wheel for the same effect (the mouse cursor must hover over the editor for this, otherwise the result window will be scrolled).

 For continuing the computation directly from the previous result, you may use the special variable ``ans``, which always holds the result of the last entry in the history.
 Try this::